Date of birth: 3 June 1952

 After studying accountancy, David became a professional rally co-driver, competing for the factory Leyland, Opel and Ford teams.
 While with Ford, he co-drove Ari Vatanen to victory in the British and Scandinavian championships, and finished his competition career by winning the World Rally Championship with Vatanen in 1981.

 Following this title, David devoted his time to developing his business interests, which led to the formation of his own rally team and the creation of Prodrive in 1984.
-The company established its headquarters in Banbury, Oxfordshire, where, under David’s direction, it has grown into a world leading motorsport and automotive technology business employing 500 staff with annual sales in excess of £100 million in 2012.
+The company established its headquarters in Banbury, Oxfordshire, where, under David’s direction, it has grown into a world leading motorsport and automotive technology business with over 500 staff and annual sales in 2012 in excess of £100m.

-Since 1984, Prodrive has won six World Rally titles with Subaru; five British Touring Car championships with BMW, Alfa Romeo and Ford; and class wins at Le Mans with Ferrari in 2003 and Aston Martin in 2007 and 2008, as well as the Le Mans Series in 2009.
+Since 1984, Prodrive has won six World Rally titles with Subaru; four British Touring Car championships with BMW and Ford; class wins at Le Mans with Ferrari in 2003 and Aston Martin in 2007 and 2008; as well as the Le Mans Series title in 2009.
 In 2004, the BAR Honda F1 team, managed by Prodrive, finished runners up in the F1 Constructors’ Championship.
-Today, Prodrive runs the MINI WRC Team; Aston Martin Racing; as well as the Ford Performance Racing team in Australia.
-In addition to its motorsport programmes, Prodrive undertakes a wide range of projects for the automotive, aerospace, marine and defence industries including the development of innovative low carbon technologies.

-In 2007, David led a consortium that purchased Aston Martin from Ford, resulting in David being appointed as chairman of this iconic British sports car manufacturer.
+In 2007, David led a consortium that purchased Aston Martin from Ford, resulting in David being appointed as chairman of this iconic British sports car manufacturer, a role he fulfilled until stepping down at the end of 2013.

-David sits on the advisory boards of the Warwick Business School and Cranfield School of Management, is a non-executive director of BGC Partners and a member of Coventry University Entrepreneurs’ Fund.
+David sits on the advisory boards of the Warwick Business School and Cranfield School of Management and is a non-executive director of BGC Partners.
 He is a trustee of the British Racing Drivers’ Club Benevolent Fund; vice president of BEN and Greenpower; and a director of the British Motor Industry Heritage Trust.